 I understand that legal boxing has a lot of safety measures in place.
 Those big gloves are just like soft cushions attached to the hands, for instance – it’s all basically just like a glorified pillow fight, right?
 And yes, there are also referees, mouth guards, paramedics on standby etc. But all the safety on display is surely irrelevant within a game where people are still being knocked unconscious – not even as a potential consequence, but within the rules.
 The sport itself – the way in which you play it – is inherently unsafe and that is what makes it so unacceptable.
 The lasting brain damage, due to boxer’s brains being smashed about so often, are well documented.
 Boxing’s apparent safety is just a short term illusion.

 I also, to some extent, understand the argument that boxing clubs can be good for kids, or adults for that matter, giving them purpose and a safer place to channel their aggression.
-However, I disagree that it needs to be done in this way.
+It has also been an effective form of social mobility, but it isn’t unique in this and it doesn’t make such organised violence morally right.
+The Nazis gave people employment; a good consequence from an ultimately bad thing does not justify it.
+There are other ways of creating the good outcomes, without the bad.
 Any physical sport (or creative outlet or apprenticeship even) could achieve this same solution; surely the encouragement to hone the craft of punching other humans in the face isn’t for the best in the long run.

 Of course, importantly, both participants in a boxing match are fully consenting.
 If they want to fight, what is the problem?
 If this fighting stayed between the two participants, I could accept (though not really understand) this more, but it is all on such a grand and popular stage.
 One problem is that people are enjoying this; actively enjoying seeing violence between one human and another; actively cheering that a person has been knocked unconscious, in the same way that they would if a footballer scored a winning goal.
 Another problem is that these boxers are held up as role models – heroes even – for kids to admire and aspire to be.
 “What do you want to do when you’re older, little Timmy?”
 “Punch other guys for a living, Daddy!”
 It’s absurd.